FeastFramework/framework/docs/json-standalone.md

 ```

 In addition, calling either of the following would return the JSON string again (in minified format)  with `notIncluded`
-not contained in the string.
+not contained in the string, but `emptyNotIncluded` will be included since it has a non-empty string value.

 ```php
 $object = Json::unmarshal($string,TestJsonItem::class);